zense/IIITB-StudentKit/docs/clubs.md

 ## Music Club

 Music club, as the name suggests, is pretty straightforward in its aims and objectives.
 If you are a singer, an instrumentalist or just a music enthusiast, you are welcome to join us.

-Music club has been around for as long as the college has.We have had amazing people, with incredible passion and talent, enthrall us with their awesomeness.
+Music club has been around for as long as the college has.
+We have had amazing people, with incredible passion and talent, enthrall us with their awesomeness.

 We organise musical nights, where everyone who's part of the club (and others if time permits) get to perform.
 People in the club also get opportunities to be part of IIIT Bangalore Foundation day, infin8, Spandan and convocation.
 Being a part of the club is a wonderful opportunity to meet people equally passionate as you, people with varied tastes in music and people who might give you a new perspective in the way you look at music.
 Those late night jamming sessions and musical nights will be totally worth the time you invest.